Resolving the black hole sphere of influence in a hyper-luminous obscured quasar at redshift 4.6: Spectro-Spatial Modeling

-We adopt one Gaussian function to account for the dynamics of the host turbulence, with the centroid fixed at the expected wavelength of [C{~\sc ii}] given the redshift of the source.
+We adopt one Gaussian function to account for the dynamics of the host dispersion, with the centroid fixed at the expected wavelength of [C{~\sc ii}] given the redshift of the source.
 We then successively add Gaussian components to account for the red- and blue-outflow contributions and test if they are required by checking whether $\chi^{2}_{\rm d.o.f.}$ is significantly improved.
 We require outflows to be offset by at least 200 km$~\rm s^{-1}$ from the systemic velocity of the host.
 We find that a single blue outflow component is required in the natural-weighted cube and none are required in the uniform-weighted cube.
-No outflow component is needed in the central beam of the uniform-weighted cube (see Figure \ref{fig:central}).
-For the red-outflows, we find that one component is sufficient for the uniform-weighted cube, while multiple Gaussians are required for the natural-weighted cube like related to the complex morphology observed in Figures \ref{fig:channel_maps} and \ref{fig: outflows with the first moment}.
-Based on inspection of their emission in the channel maps, where we find one centered at $\sim$ 350 $\rm km~s^{-1}$ and the other centered at $\sim$ 600 $\rm km~s^{-1}$.
+No outflow component is needed in the central beam of the uniform-weighted cube (see Figure \ref{cii_ring_fitting_uniform}).
+For the red-outflows, we find that one component is sufficient for the uniform-weighted cube, while multiple Gaussians are required for the natural-weighted cube, likely related to the complex morphology observed in Figures \ref{fig:cii_channel_maps} and \ref{fig: outflows with the first moment}.
+Based on inspection of their emission in the channel maps, we find one component centered at $\sim$ 350 $\rm km~s^{-1}$ and another centered at $\sim$ 600 $\rm km~s^{-1}$.
 A minimum width of 40 $\rm km~s^{-1}$ is used to avoid fitting noise spikes.

-The best-fit models for each ring and central beam are shown in Figures \ref{central_beam} and \ref{fig: rings_fitting_twored}, while the best-fit parameters are presented in Table \ref{fitting_table}.
+The best-fit models for each ring and central beam are shown in Figures \ref{cii_ring_fitting_uniform} and \ref{cii_ring_fitting_natutal}, while the best-fit parameters are presented in Table \ref{cii_fitting_table}.
 To estimate the uncertainties in each parameter we generated 200 mock spectra created by resampling the observed spectra according to the uncertainty, and use the same fitting routines as above.
+Note we also included outflow components as free parameters when deriving errors of the host dispersion for the central beam of the uniform-weighted data cube to account for their potential presence even if formally undetected.
 We take the standard deviation of the distribution of each best-fit parameter as its uncertainty.